-Write a Java program that prints all real solutions to the quadratic equation $ax^{2+}bx + c = 0$.
+Write a Java program that prints all real solutions to the quadratic equation ax2+bx+c=0.
 Read in a, b, c and use the quadratic formula.
 If the discriminate b2-4ac is negative, display a message stating that there are no real solutions.

 The Fibonacci sequence is defined by the following rule: The fir two values in the sequence are 1 and 1.
 Every subsequent value is the sum of the two values preceding it.
-Write a Java program that uses recursive functions to print the nth value in the Fibonacci sequence a) Write a Java program that prompts the user for an integer and then prints out all prime numbers up to that integer.
+Write a Java program that uses recursive functions to print the nth value in the Fibonacci sequence a) Write a Java program that checks whether a given string is a palindrome or not.
+Ex: MADAM is a palindrome.